Kenya

 We intervene:

-• in water management (by monitoring water discharges from the main cities around Lake Victoria).
+• In water quality management (by monitoring water discharges from the main cities around Lake Victoria);

 Supporting the development of transport infrastructure